Joseph A. Baer: World War I

-Baer then returned to the West Point and assumed duty as an Instructor of Chemistry.
-He served in that capacity until January 1915 and during that time, he also taught Cadets from the Class of 1915 (The class the stars fell on) which included future five star generals Dwight D. Eisenhower and Omar N. Bradley.
-Baer was subsequently transferred to 2nd Cavalry Regiment at Fort Ethan Allen, Vermont as Commanding Officer of Company I and participated in the training of the National Guard units until May 1916 when his unit was ordered to Plattsburgh, New York where the first Citizens' Military Training Camp was established.
-Baer served as Adjutant of the camp at the time of United States entry into World War I and was promoted to Major of Cavalry in August 1917.
+Baer then returned to West Point and assumed duty as an instructor of Chemistry.
+He served in that capacity until January 1915.
+During that time, he taught cadets from the Class of 1915 ("The class the stars fell on"), who included future five-star generals Dwight D. Eisenhower and Omar N. Bradley.
+Baer was subsequently transferred to the 2nd Cavalry Regiment at Fort Ethan Allen, Vermont as commanding officer of Company I, and participated in the training of the National Guard units until May 1916, when his unit was ordered to Plattsburgh, New York, where the first Citizens' Military Training Camp was established.
+Baer served as adjutant of the camp at the time of the United States' entry into World War I, and was promoted to major of cavalry in August 1917.

-In early December 1917, Baer was transferred to the Office of the Inspector General of the United States Army for Inspector orientation course and upon its completion, he was promoted to the temporary rank of lieutenant colonel and assigned as Divisional Inspector to the newly formed 15th Cavalry Division in El Paso, Texas.
-While in this capacity, he quickly became Assistant to the Divisional Chief of staff and helped prepare plans for the organization and training of the Division.
+In early December 1917, Baer was transferred to the Office of the Inspector General of the United States Army for an inspector orientation course.
+Upon its completion, he was promoted to the temporary rank of lieutenant colonel and was assigned as divisional inspector to the newly formed 15th Cavalry Division in El Paso, Texas.
+While in this capacity, he quickly became assistant to the divisional chief of staff, and helped prepare plans for the organization and training of the division.

 Baer served in El Paso until the end of July 1918, when he embarked for France.
-He subsequently joined the headquarters of American Expeditionary Forces in Chaumont and assumed duty as Assistant to Inspector-General, Major general Andre W. Brewster.
-He served as executive officer for general Brewster and coordinated the inspector-general officers from Brewster's staff assigned to unit's of First Army.
-Subordinated inspector-generals were tasked to describe the tactical situation of assigned unit, ammunition status, morale and make specific recommendations to improve operations.
-Baer subsequently passed this reports to Plans and Operations officers (G-3) on Corps or Army level who subsequently took the corrective actions to improve the situation or conditions of the troops.
+He subsequently joined the headquarters of the American Expeditionary Forces in Chaumont and assumed duty as assistant to Inspector-General, Major General Andre W. Brewster.
+He served as executive officer for Brewster and coordinated the inspector-general officers from Brewster's staff assigned to units of the First Army.
+Subordinated inspector-generals were tasked to describe the tactical situation of the assigned unit, ammunition status, and morale, and make specific recommendations to improve operations.
+Baer subsequently passed this reports to Plans and Operations officers (G-3) on Corps or Army level, who subsequently took the corrective actions to improve the situation or conditions of the troops.

-He took part in the daily inspection of U.S. units with general Brewster and received temporary promotion to Colonel on September 20, 1918.
-Baer also made frequent inspection visits of frontline units in Fismes Sector or during the Saint-Mihiel Offensive and Meuse–Argonne offensive.
-Baer's service was recognized by general Brewster for nominated him for the award of Army Distinguished Service Medal.
+Baer took part in the daily inspection of U.S. units with General Brewster, and received a temporary promotion to colonel on September 20, 1918.
+He also made frequent inspection visits of frontline units in Fismes Sector during the Saint-Mihiel Offensive and Meuse–Argonne offensive.
+Baer's service was recognized by Brewster, who nominated him for the Army Distinguished Service Medal.